 To introduce the concept of need versus want to your kids, start asking them to look at what’s in your grocery cart at the store.
 Sweet treats are typically a want, whereas basic items like milk, bread and cheese are a need.
 Have them help you add up the cost of the need items compared to the want items and see if they can both fit into the total amount you have to spend on your groceries.
 If not, have them help you choose which of the want items should be put back.

-Check out this video of First Alliance Credit Union members sharing even more tips about how to teach money to children on KIMT!
+Check out this video of First Alliance Credit Union staff sharing even more tips about how to teach money skills to children on KIMT!

 More Ways to Teach Kids About Money

 One of the best ways to teach your children about appropriately managing their finances is to show them how you’re applying the above financial concepts in your day to day life.
 However, there are other fun activities you can do to help your kids learn these concepts.

 Read books about money management with your kids.
 Here are a few good options, but there are many more out there.

 - “Amelia Bedelia Means Business” by Herman Parish